rcsaquino/resrgan-gui/README.md

 # Installation

-## With Installer
+## With installer (recommended)

-1. Download Real ESRGAN GUI from the releases section.
+1. Download [`Real ESRGAN GUI`](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
 2. Double click the MSI installer.
-3. Follow the on screen prompts
+3. Follow the on screen prompts.

+## Portable zip

+> **Warning**
+> Portable version is still unstable

+1. Download [`Real ESRGAN GUI Portable`](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
+2. Extract to your preferred directory.

 ## Compile it yourself